Demystifying When Pruning Works via Representation Hierarchies: Multi-Scale Effects of Pruning

 \subsection{Persistent Divergence in Generation}

-We analyze how the similarity between the final outputs before and after pruning varies across different generation steps in Figure \ref{fig:final_sim}, using the same prompt from Table \ref{tab:case_study}.
-For all the feature spaces, in Figure \ref{fig:emd_logits}, we observe that the cosine similarity at the first step remains significantly higher than at later steps.
+We analyze how the similarity between the final outputs before and after pruning varies across different generation steps in Figure~\ref{fig:final_sim}, using the same prompt as in Table~\ref{tab:case_study}.
+For all feature spaces, in Figure~\ref{fig:emd_logits}, we observe that the cosine similarity at the first step remains significantly higher than at later steps.
 This supports the effectiveness of pruning on non-generative tasks, which typically rely on either the embedding or the logits at the first decoding step.

 However, generative tasks involve iterative decoding, where deviations introduced at earlier steps persist and propagate to subsequent steps, potentially leading to generation collapse within only a few iterations.
-Based on Equation \ref{eq:1-cos_probs} and \ref{eq:kl_probs}, the variance of $\Delta z$ emerges as the dominant factor governing this deviation.
+Based on Equations~\eqref{eq:1-cos_probs} and~\eqref{eq:kl_probs}, the variance of $\Delta z$ emerges as the dominant factor governing this deviation.
 During generation, this variance can be attributed to two sources: (1) errors induced by network pruning through perturbed model parameters, which directly affect the processing of the current token, and (2) compounded errors propagated through historical states, e.g., the key–value cache~\cite{Pope2022EfficientlyST}, from previous decoding steps.
-As detailed in Appendix \ref{app:attn_error_analysis}, the latter is further amplified during generative tasks: beyond the prompt tokens $(x^{\mathrm{prompt}}_{0:P})$, which are identical for the baseline and pruned models, differences in sampled tokens $(x^{\mathrm{gen}}_{P+1:t})$ lead the models to condition on diverging histories, thereby progressively enlarging the deviation.
-This is consistent in Figure \ref{fig:final_sim_sub2}, where the first step demonstrates low deviation since the same prompt tokens fed into the model, whereas in subsequent steps, differences in previously generated tokens lead to sharp increases in deviation.
+As detailed in Appendix~\ref{app:attn_error_analysis}, the latter is further amplified during generative tasks: beyond the prompt tokens $(x^{\mathrm{prompt}}_{0:P})$, which are identical for the baseline and pruned models, differences in sampled tokens $(x^{\mathrm{gen}}_{P+1:t})$ lead the models to condition on diverging histories, thereby progressively enlarging the deviation.
+This is consistent with Figure~\ref{fig:final_sim_sub2}, where the first step shows low deviation because both models receive the same prompt tokens, whereas in subsequent steps, differences in previously generated tokens lead to sharp increases in deviation.

 Under the combined effect of these factors, pruning induces persistently high divergence across decoding steps, leading to a substantially more pronounced degradation in generative tasks than in non-generative ones.